If you’re a writer, you hear a lot of advice on how to craft a consistent writing routine.

 Cheever battled alcoholism most of his adult life, and his writing sessions grew shorter and shorter as his addiction grew worse.
 He wrote in the early hours of the morning when he felt best.
 Once the sun rose, he felt “unready” to face the day with a sober mind.

 If Edith Sitwell was writing today, I hope she'd ignore all the productivity and sleep hygiene advice flooding the web that warns: never work in bed!
 Sitwell wrote in bed, starting between 5:30 and 6:00 a.m.

-When she was in “flow,” she might stay in bed and work until the afternoon until she was spent and “all I can do is lie on my bed with my mouth open.”
+When she was in “flow,” she might stay in bed and work until the afternoon until she was spent and could only sprawl on her mattress with “my mouth open.”
 I feel you, Edith.

 And there you have it, you earlybird writers.
 Bask in the solidarity of these great larks!
 And of course, there are many more larks than just these seven writers.
 After reading Currey’s book, it’s clear that many writers were most productive in the early hours of the day.
 I attribute this to brain science and the science of “when,” but more on that in a later blog post.

 There are also many writers who flourished by writing at night or by treating their literary work like a 9-5 career.
 Stay tuned for my next post on night owl writers!

 So what’s the common thread?
 These great writers were devoted to a writing routine and schedule that worked for them, sometimes to the point of obsession (I’m looking at you, Trollope!).